Robert-Cunningham/CodeAbility/README.md

 Here is a [full demo video](https://youtu.be/aKf8mtaoPjI).

+See the *Hardware* section for description of the navigational foot pedals which accompany the project.

+**TL;DR** : This is a [link to a transcript](https://docs.google.com/document/d/19Auq4oLQTWo006qVTXHtjpSA8jYfUK3qx8wWoGSSg0s/edit?usp=sharing) of our brief overview presented in the closing ceremonies of HackUMass VI.

-## User Guide
+# User Guide
+Here is a comprehensive guide for the use of CodeAbility.
+This roadmap is mainly organized into: **Keywords**, **Line by line / Program Examples**, and **Hardware**.

+## Keywords
-If the program parses what you say straight into code, it will insert it into your file.
+If the program parses what you say straight into code (see *Line by line examples*), it will insert it into your file.
 Otherwise, there are specific voice commands that you can use for various operations.

-The program uses the NATO phonetic alphabet to say single letters, so as not to confuse the speech to text algorithm.
+*NOTE: The program uses the NATO phonetic alphabet to say single letters, so as not to confuse the speech to text algorithm.*

-The specific commands are split into the following categories:
+The specific commands are split into the following categories, as they appear in the sections of this document:

- - `Create [item]`: Creates an item such as a for loop, if statement etc
+ - **Create command**: `Create [item]`: Creates an item such as a for loop, if statement etc
 	 - When creating an item, use the word "next" to jump to the next field
-- `Jump to [item] / goto [item]`: Goes to an item in the file, such as a line number, word or specific function
-- `Back`: A simple backspace
-- `Replace [word1] with [word2]`: Replace the next occurance of word1 with word2
+ - **Manuverability Commands**: Shortcuts based on Vim to navigate around the page and manipulate the text efficiently.
+ - **Editing Commands**: Shortcuts that allow you to go back and edit things you've already written.
-- `Define [name] with parameters [param1] and [param2] body`: Create a function [name](param1, param2):
+ - **Function Definition**: `Define [name] with parameters [param1] and [param2] body`: Create a function [name](param1, param2):
+ - **Function Calling**: `Call [function] ...`: Calls a function with parameters
+ - **Delimiting Lists**: Methodology for specifying a list (including nested lists).

 ### Create keyword